Jerrold Levy: Emory University

-Dr. Levy served as Deputy Chair for Research and Director of Cardiothoracic Anesthesiology at Emory where he also had a coagulation research laboratory.
+Dr. Levy served as deputy chair for Research and Director of Cardiothoracic Anesthesiology at Emory University in Atlanta, where he also had a coagulation research laboratory.
 During his time at Emory, he also served on the Blood Transfusion Committee, the Human Investigations Committee, the Research Committee, and the Clinical Investigator's Advisory Council.
 He was actively involved in medical education and career development, serving on the Medical Student Education Committee, the Residency Evaluation Committee, and the Faculty Workshop Development Committee.

 Duke University

-In 2013, Dr. Levy began working at Duke with dual appointments as Professor of Anesthesiology and Associate Professor of Surgery in 2013.
-In addition to his role as the Co-Director of the cardiothoracic surgical intensive care unit, he also serves on the Transfusion Committee, Senior Research Council, and Cardiac Safety Research Consortium.
+In 2013, Levy began working at Duke University with dual appointments as Professor of Anesthesiology and associate professor of surgery in 2013.
+In addition to his role as the co-director of the cardiothoracic surgical intensive care unit, he also serves on the Transfusion Committee, Senior Research Council, and Cardiac Safety Research Consortium.